Recurrent Deterministic Policy Gradient Method for Bipedal Locomotion on Rough Terrain Challenge: Preliminaries

-The policy gradient on the POMDP task is approximated as follows:
+Interpreting this as an implicit policy method of POMDP, the deterministic gradient is approximated as follows:

-As a member of Actor-Critic algorithm \cite{sutton2000policy}\cite{konda2000actor}, the Critic network approximates the state-action value and send the score message to the Actor at policy improvement phase in the form of action gradient on the Critic's geometry ($\bigtriangledown_{a}Q^{Critic}(o,a)$).
+As a member of Actor-Critic algorithm \cite{sutton2000policy}\cite{konda2000actor} with hidden state of RNN being \textit{h}istory, the Critic network approximates the state-action value and sends the score message to the Actor at policy improvement phase in the form of action gradient on the Critic's geometry ($\bigtriangledown_{a}Q^{Critic}(h,o,a)$).

 In the value expectation step, the square of Temporal Difference (\textit{TD}) is minimized. \textit{TD} is an error measure between the current and target Q-values: $TD_t := Q^{target}_t - Q^{behavioral}(o_t,a_t|h_{t-1})$, where the behavioral Critic function $Q^{beh}$ estimates the Q-value.
 The target Critic $Q^{tar}$ is expanded to certain time-steps and then estimated by the target Critic function by Bellman equation.
 The original DDPG \cite{lillicrap2015continuous} and RDPG \cite{heess2015memory} uses target Q networks to provide the Q-values instead of using the learned $Q^{beh}$ networks.
-The weights of the target Q network is updated by slowly tracking the learned networks via ``soft updates'': $\theta^{target} = \tau\theta + (1-\tau)\theta^{target}$.
-The slow change of target Q networks provides a more consistent Q-value, therefore improving the stability of the value expectation step.
+The weights of the target Q network is updated by slowly tracking the learned networks via ``soft updates'': $\theta^{target} = \tau\theta + (1-\tau)\theta^{target}$ by idea of non-markovian update chain.

 The graph representation of RDPG on the POMDP framework is shown in Fig.\ref{fig:rdpg_1}.
 The agent's POMDP decides the action based on its \textit{belief} ($b_t$) of the true state estimated by the \textit{history} ($h_{t-1}$) representation \cite{heess2015memory} of the past observation-action trajectory and the current \textit{observation} of the state ($o_t$).